 The Medical Center is reimbursed by the Medicare and Medicaid programs on a prospective payment basis for hospital services, with certain items reimbursed at an interim rate with final settlement determined after submission of annual cost reports by the Medical Center.
 The annual cost reports are subject to audit by the Medicare Administrative Contractor and the Medicaid audit agent.
-Under C.F.R. §412.300(b), the Medical Center is paid at 85 percent of its allowable Medicare Inpatient hospital capital-related costs through its cost report ending at least 2 years after the hospital accepts its first patient.
-The Medical Center accepted its first patient on July 17, 2012, thus the first cost report period beginning at least two years after this date would be cost report period July 1, 2015 to June 30, 2016.
-Beginning July 1, 2016, the Medical Center will be subject to the prospective federal capital rate.
+Under C.F.R. §412.300(b), the Medical Center is paid at 85 percent of its allowable Medicare Inpatient hospital capitalrelated costs through its cost report ending at least 2 years after the hospital accepts its first patient.
+The Medical Center accepted its first patient on July 17, 2012, thus the first cost report period beginning at least two years after this date would be cost report period July 1, 2014 to June 30, 2015.
+Beginning July 1, 2015, the Medical Center is subject to the prospective federal capital rate.
 Retroactively calculated contractual adjustments arising under reimbursement agreements with third-party payors are accrued on an estimated basis in the period the related services are rendered and adjusted in future periods as final settlements are determined.
-The estimated settlements at June 30, 2015 and 2014 are receivables of \$509,408 and \$2,285,081, respectively.
+The estimated Medicare settlements at June 30, 2016 and 2015 are a payable of \$230,234 and a receivable of \$957,748, respectively.
+The estimated Medicaid settlements at June 30, 2016 and 2015 are receivables of \$790,675 and \$555,678, respectively.